fraserdrops/overstated/posts/backlog-modelling-statecharts.md

 Coordination is required between the parallel states.
 For example, when the list is loading both `view.list` and `core.loadBacklog` are interested: `view.list` needs to transition to `loading` so the UI can show a loading indicator, and `core.loadBacklog` also needs to start `loading` so that it can begin fetching the list.

-The way I've handled this coordination is by raising events.
-The internal events such as `__internal__LIST_LOAD_SUCCESS` are.
-(I'm experimenting with this `__internal__` naming convention to distinguish between internal and external events.
-It can be helpful in building a mental model of the workings of the statechart).
+I've used event broadcasting to achieve this coordination, sending internal events such as `__internal__LIST_LOAD_SUCCESS`.

 In the case of loading the list, the UI sends the event `LOAD_LIST` which `core.loadBacklog` listens to and responds by:

 1. raising `__internal__START_LOADING_LIST`
 2. transitioning to `core.loadBacklog.loading` which starts the service which fetches the list